Your task is to implement Kruskal's algorithm for undirected graphs,

 When no spanning tree exists, the executable should display the

 Only the most foolish student

 would not recompile and thoroughly test the implementation on a Linux

 a makefile which responds properly to the commands make,

-must proceed with no errors or warnings and it must
+must compile the kruskal executable no errors or warnings and it must

 The make test command should run your program through some test

 files of your choosing.
-The make clean command should remove
+The make valgrind command should run

 all intermediate files, including the executable kruskal.